+'''

 cut_pot 3.5 1.5 1.0

+'''

 This means (see also the CPC publication on FHI-aims, Ref.
-[28]) that each radial function is constructed with a confinement potential that begins 3.5 Å away from the nucleus, and smoothly pushes the radial function to zero over a width of 1.5 Å. The full extent of each radial function is thus 5 Å.
+[33]) that each radial function is constructed with a confinement potential that begins 3.5 Å away from the nucleus, and smoothly pushes the radial function to zero over a width of $1.5\ \text{Å}$.
+The full extent of each radial function is thus $5\ \text{Å}$.

-Of course, this setting is chosen to give good total energy accuracy at the light level, but the convergence of the confinement potential must still be tested, especially in situations where a strong confinement may be unphysical.
+Of course, this setting is chosen to give good total energy accuracy at the light level, but the convergence of the confinement potential must still be tested, especially in situations where a strong confinement might be unphysical.
 Such questions include:

-- Accurate free atom calculations for reference purposes: choose 8 Å or higher for the onset of the confinement, or something similarly high-for a single free atom, the CPU time will not matter, and you will get all the tails of your radial functions right without much thinking. - Surfaces- e.g., low electron densities above the surface for STM simulations must not be abbreviated by the onset of the confinement potential-even if the total energy is not affected by this confinement any more. - Neutral alkali atoms, or any negatively charged ions.
-Those are tricky-the outermost electon shell may decay very slowly to zero with distance, and explicit convergence tests are required.
+- Accurate free atom calculations for reference purposes: choose 8 Å or higher for the onset of the confinement, or something similarly high-for a single free atom, the CPU time will not matter, and you will get all the tails of your radial functions right without much thinking. - Surfaces- e.g., low electron densities above the surface for STM simulations must not be abbreviated by the onset of the confinement potential-even if this no longer affects the total energy. - Neutral alkali atoms, or any negatively charged ions.
+Those are tricky-the outermost electron shell may decay very slowly to zero with distance, requiring explicit convergence tests.